-The Employee Merit Cycle (EMC) Workbook will open for entry on Monday, February 3, 2025
+The Employee Merit Cycle (EMC) Workbook for FY27 will open in February

 Operating within the Employee Merit Cycle (EMC) Workbook